Xtracycle: Open source

-In 2008, Xtracycle put their longtail bike frame specifications online. as part of their project to open source their longtail frame design.
-They’ve created a Longtail Standard and logoing to allow vendors to design their products to fit in the Xtracycle FreeRadical ecosystem.
+In 2008, Xtracycle put their longtail bike frame specifications online as part of their project to open source their longtail frame design.
+They’ve created a Longtail Standard and logos to allow vendors to design their products to fit in the Xtracycle FreeRadical ecosystem.
 The "Longtail Technology" logo can be used on bikes, accessories or packaging.
 The open sourcing of the patented technology was meant to stimulate the cargo bike movement, while developing a standard for "longtail" frames and accessories.
 Several frame and accessory makers have adopted the standards, while others have developed competing and incompatible long-frame cargo bike designs.

 However, the documents are no longer freely available, and now require an agreement with Xtracycle first.

 Products

 FreeRadical

 The FreeRadical is an extender for a bicycle.

 Radish

 In 2009 the Radish was launched by Xtracycle.
 It is a production long-tail bicycle with a low-standover height frame and matching FreeRadical.